kishanlalchoudhary/UsabilityHub-Clone/README.md

 # UsabilityHub-Clone

-This is a short project in which I created a clone of UsabilityHub's landing page to learn how to use the AOS library of javascript for animation and to revise HTML and CSS fundamentals.
+This is a mini project in which I created a clone of UsabilityHub's landing page to learn how to use the AOS library of javascript for animation and to revise HTML and CSS fundamentals.

 ## Features